Acacia species with data conflicts

 Published references used or wanted:

-Papers that I have not yet obtained are noted and came from the FDA toxic plant database or were cited by Camp or Forbes.
+The five papers that I have not yet obtained are noted and came from the FDA toxic plant database or were cited by Camp or Forbes.

 Adams, Herman R. & Bennie J. Camp (1966) Toxicon, 4: 85–90.
 “The Isolation and Identification of Three Alkaloids from Acacia berlandieri.”